ibm-cloud-docs/dns-svcs/cr-update.md

 {: #ui-update-cr}
 {: ui}

-The custom resolver details view shows the name and status of a custom resolver.
-It also lists the custom resolver ID, the linked VPC name, the date the resolver was modified, the description, and the enabled toggle that was entered when it was created.
+The custom resolver details view shows the name, status, ID, the enabled toggle, and the allow disruptive updates toggle of a custom resolver.
+It also lists the linked VPC name, the date the resolver was modified, the description, the resolver profile, and the resolver profile status that was entered when it was created.

-To edit the name and description of the custom resolver, click **Edit** next to the pencil icon to open the edit view.
+To edit the name, description or profile of the custom resolver, click **Edit** next to the pencil icon to see the edit view.
 Click **Save** to commit the changes, or cancel.

 Toggle the **Enablement** switch to enable or disable the custom resolver.

+Toggle the **Enablement** switch to enable or disable the allow disruptive updates to custom resolver.

 ## Update a custom resolver from the CLI
 {: #cli-update-cr}